 Community College Scholarship Program

-Four scholarships are available – two at Carteret Community College and two at Craven Community College for $250 a semester for a total of four semesters of study.
+The foundation will award scholarships valued at up to $1,000 each to four local community college students beginning in the fall.
+Two students at Carteret Community College and two at Craven Community College can earn $250 a semester for a total of four semesters of study.

 To be eligible, the applicant must live at a residence that is served by Carteret-Craven Electric Cooperative.
 The applicant cannot be a close relative of Carteret-Craven Electric Cooperative employee or director – close relative being a spouse, child, grandchild, great-grand child, brother, sister, aunt, uncle, niece or nephew, by blood, by adoption, or in-law of the employee or director.